FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 ## Extended JavaScript Objects

-HybridOS will provide the following exteneded JavaScript Objects for app:
+HybridOS will provide the following extended JavaScript Objects for app:

 * SQLite for local database.
 * hBus for communication with the local system services.